 I ended up speaking to about six different people within Veriff and those conversations left me with a different feeling than any other interviews.
 It was definitely a key factor in choosing to come here.

-I have not worked specifically in the IDV space but I do have some experience with the dangers of fraud on the internet, I think everyone who uses the internet worries a little about this.
+I have not worked specifically in the identity verification space but I do have some experience with the dangers of fraud on the internet, I think everyone who uses the internet worries a little about this.
 My previous role was with a global marketplace where we were helping people meet someone who had exactly the item they were looking for at a great price.
 The problem was that sometimes one of these people was acting dishonestly and not interested in a friendly transaction.
 The vast majority of people are honest, well-intentioned people but even one bad experience for our customers was one too many.

 Being able to identify who’s buying your property, or selling something to you, that’s a pretty significant step to prevent any problems during the transaction.